quadrant-newmedia/django_tree_view/src/django_tree_view/README.md

     This will allow you to place page-specific templates inside the same directory which holds the view code for that url.

+## CSRF Protection
+Our view uses Django's `csrf_exempt` decorator, and selectively applies its own CSRF protection.

+Any view tree node can opt-out of CSRF protection by setting `CSRF_EXEMPT=True` at the module level.

+The CSRF protection we use is not Django's default CSRF protection.
+We use utilities from django_referer_csrf.
+You may want to check out the documentation for django_referer_csrf, and use their middleware in place of Django's, but this is *not* required.

 ## Organizing Your View Tree

 TODO